microsoft/confidential-ai-workshop/tutorials/confidential-whisper-inferencing/README.md

 ### What You'll Need

 Building on our previous tutorial, you should already have:
-- ✅ A Confidential GPU VM running your LLM (from Tutorial 2)
+- ✅ A Confidential GPU VM running your LLM (for example by following the tutorial [Confidential LLM Inferencing](../confidential-llm-inferencing/README.md))
 - ✅ The VM exposed via HTTPS with Caddy and API authentication
-- ✅ A working Streamlit client for LLM interaction

 Additionally, you'll need:
 - 📝 Access to [Azure AI Foundry's Confidential Whisper preview](https://techcommunity.microsoft.com/blog/azure-ai-foundry-blog/azure-ai-confidential-inferencing-preview/4248181)